Print articles are used for creating content that is used for output to print. They are edited in the Print editor.

 Using the Print editor is in itself straight forward and self explanatory.

-Take note especially of the options for applying paragraph styles and character styles, and the options for adding glyphs and white spaces, and the process of editing tables.
+Take note especially of the moments when an article is (and is not) saved or checked in, as well as the options for applying paragraph styles and character styles, the options for adding glyphs and white spaces, and the process of editing tables.

 For more information, see Editing an article in the Print editor of Studio.